andre-sequeira10/HPC-Quantum/lecture notes/lecture3_statevector_simulation_on_deucalion.md

 - `#SBATCH --ntasks=2`
   Total MPI ranks = 2 (i.e., **1 rank per node**).
-  > If you want more ranks per node, use `--ntasks=4`.
+  > If you want more ranks per node, you may set for instance `--ntasks=4`.
 In that case, you should also adjust `--cpus-per-task` accordingly. with Qulacs’ distributed state, more ranks ⇒ less state per rank.
 However, extra ranks increase communication volume/synchronization.
 Best split depends on the circuit and qubit distribution (communication-heavy gates may favor fewer ranks, more threads).

 ### 3.2 Grover's algorithm